South Vietnam: First Republic (1955–1963)

 By 1960 the land reform process had stalled.
 Diệm had never truly supported reform because many of his biggest supporters were the country's largest landowners.
 While the US threatened to cut aid unless land reform and other changes were made, Diệm correctly assessed that the US was bluffing.

 Throughout this period, the level of US aid and political support increased.
 In spite of this, a 1961 US intelligence estimate reported that "one-half of the entire rural region south and southwest of Saigon, as well as some areas to the north, are under considerable Communist control.
 Some of these areas are in effect denied to all government authority not immediately backed by substantial armed force.
 The Việt Cộng's strength encircles Saigon and has recently begun to move closer in the city."
-The report, later excerpted in The Pentagon Papers, continued:
+The report, later excerpted in The Pentagon Papers, continued: "Many feel that [Diem] is unable to rally the people in the fight against the Communists because of his reliance on virtual one-man rule, his tolerance of corruption extending even to his immediate entourage, and his refusal to relax a rigid system of public controls."

-Many feel that [Diem] is unable to rally the people in the fight against the Communists because of his reliance on virtual one-man rule, his tolerance of corruption extending even to his immediate entourage, and his refusal to relax a rigid system of public controls.
+During 1962, North Vietnam intensified its war efforts by infiltrating military personnel and materiel into South Vietnam.
+Meanwhile, Beijing, following the Sino-Soviet split and rejecting Moscow's policy of "peaceful coexistence" with the West, backed Hanoi's escalation by providing the Viet Cong with vital small arms and heavier weaponry.

-1963–1973
+Military juntas (1963–1967)

-The Diệm government lost support among the populace, and from the Kennedy administration, due to its repression of Buddhists and military defeats by the Việt Cộng.
-Notably, the Huế Phật Đản shootings of 8 May 1963 led to the Buddhist crisis, provoking widespread protests and civil resistance.
+The Diệm government lost support among the populace, and from the Kennedy administration, due to its mishandling of Buddhist activists and military defeats by the Viet Cong.
+Notably, the Huế Phật Đản shootings of 8 May 1963 led to the Buddhist crisis, provoking protests and civil resistance.
 The situation came to a head when the Special Forces were sent to raid Buddhist temples across the country, leaving a death toll estimated to be in the hundreds.
 Diệm was overthrown in a coup on 1 November 1963 with the tacit approval of the US.

 Diệm's removal and assassination set off a period of political instability and declining legitimacy of the Saigon government.
 General Dương Văn Minh became president, but he was ousted in January 1964 by General Nguyễn Khánh.
 Phan Khắc Sửu was named head of state, but power remained with a junta of generals led by Khánh, which soon fell to infighting.
 Meanwhile, the Gulf of Tonkin incident of 2 August 1964 led to a dramatic increase in direct American participation in the war, with nearly 200,000 troops deployed by the end of the year.
 Khánh sought to capitalize on the crisis with the Vũng Tàu Charter, a new constitution that would have curtailed civil liberties and concentrated his power, but was forced to back down in the face of widespread protests and strikes.
 Coup attempts followed in September and February 1965, the latter resulting in Air Marshal Nguyễn Cao Kỳ becoming prime minister and General Nguyễn Văn Thiệu becoming nominal head of state.